-- An expectation of trust between the parties; and
+- an expectation of trust between the parties

-Financial is the most common form of abuse, with studies suggesting up to 5% of Australia’s elderly population falling victim.
+Financial is the most common form of abuse.
+The studies suggest up to 5% of Australia’s elderly population falling victim.
 It accounts for 40% of all reports made to the Elder Abuse Prevention Helpline (EAPU).
-Financial Abuse often co-exists with psychological abuse, as children groom their parents to gain control over their finances.
+Financial Abuse often co-exists with psychological abuse.
+This is as children groom their parents to gain control over their finances.

 Merle Peterson and her husband, Donald, were married for 55 years.
-They were retired.
 Within days, tragedy struck.
-Her husband suffered from Alzheimer’s.
-Her only child died.
+Her husband suffered Alzheimer’s.
+And then her only child died.

 At the age of 78, Merle was alone.
 Vulnerable.

 Thankfully, her nephew Patrick McComb entered her life.
 He filled the void.
 Merle transferred $147,000 to him.
-She obtained a loan of $250,000 in her own name.
-She gave the money to her nephew to invest in a nightclub.
+She took out a loan of $250,000 and gave the money to the nephew to invest in a nightclub.

-In an unusual approach, the lawyer, Eddie Jamison, represented both Merle and her Nephew.
-The lawyer selected the lender and completed all documents.
-The lawyer also ensured he received a referral fee of $4,000.
+The lawyer, Eddie Jamison, represented both Merle and her Nephew.
+This is unusual as it is a conflict of interest.
+The lawyer selected the lender and completed all documents for the above loan.
+The lawyer even got a ‘referral fee’ of $4,000!
 He allowed himself to take $10,000 from the loan payout, to cover a loan owed by the nephew.

 There was clearly a conflict of interest.
 Yet, the lawyer never disclosed this to Merle.
 He did not tell her to seek independent advice.